Skip to main content

 Written by Openbridge Support

-Snowflake is quick to get configured, especially with our fully automated Snowflake Worksheet commands.
-Please note, that the process detailed in this doc will not work without an active, billing-enabled Snowflake account.
+Snowflake is quick to configure, especially with our fully automated Snowflake Worksheet commands.
+Please note that the process detailed in this document will not work without an active, billing-enabled Snowflake account.
 If you have not done so, please make sure you have updated your billing information in Snowflake.

 Getting Started